 Showing 4 of 4 results

 £13.00The timeless DMM Bug.
-A simple elegant design that minimises the chance of mis-threading and provides consistent rope handling across a wide spectrum of ropes
+A simple minimising the chance of mis-threading and provides consistent rope handling across a wide spectrum of ropes

 £20.00A modern take on the classic belay device - compact and lightweight, it will work across a wide range of ropes.
 Ideal for indoor wall use and cragging